Skelmis/Hermes/README.md

 ---

 It's the perfect addition to any bug bounty hunters toolkit.
-This tool takes in __any__ output from a Static Application Security Testing (SAST) scanner and makes it pretty while adding functionality such as easy triaging and vulnerability related note-taking.
+This tool takes in _any_ output from a Static Application Security Testing (SAST) scanner and makes it pretty while adding functionality such as easy triaging and vulnerability related note-taking.

 By default, the following scanners / languages are supported:
 - [Bandit](https://github.com/PyCQA/bandit) - Python
 - [Brakeman](https://brakemanscanner.org/) - Ruby
 - [GoSec](https://github.com/securego/gosec) - Go
 - [Semgrep](https://semgrep.dev/) - Multiple Languages

+For deployment configurations and other usage information refer to [this document](https://github.com/Skelmis/Hermes/blob/master/USAGE.md).

 #### Features